Find the Equipment Sheet List in the Full Rulebook.

 Equipment takes many different forms, such as handheld devices and weapons, backpacks, and even portable structures that are deployed in the field.
 Equipment can do just about anything you can imagine, from stun guns to med packs and jump jets.

-All the information about a piece of Equipment is listed on their Equipment Sheets, which are separate from the primary rules document that you’re reading now.
+All the information about a piece of Equipment is listed on their Equipment Sheets, which are appended at the end of this document.
 All currently available Equipment Sheets are available online, and physical copies are kept in a binder in a public place.
 (Equipment Sheets are often updated, so make sure you're looking at the most current version!)

 Charges & Ammo